 - Finish the unit by completing a simple 10-question multiple choice test.

 - Build your expertise of safeguarding and be confident in the knowledge that you’d be able to speak up and report a concern if someone’s welfare was at stake.

 Safeguarding is essential – sign up to this introductory course and you will be able to see its importance in any setting where you have vulnerable service users.

-This Cache endorsed course is delivered by Laser learning our official partner.
+This course is CACHE endorsed through Laser Learning, an official e-Careers partner.